natcap/invest.users-guide/source/ndr.rst

 5. **Subsurface_retention_efficiency (Nitrogen or phosphorus)**: the maximum nutrient retention efficiency that can be reached through subsurface flow, a value between 0 and 1.
 This field characterizes the retention due to biochemical degradation in soils.

-6. **Subsurface_ret_len (Nitrogen or phosphorus)** (in meter): the distance (traveled subsurface and downslope) after which it is assumed that soil retains nutrient at its maximum capacity.
-If dissolved nutrients travel a distance smaller than subsubsurface_ret_len, the retention efficiency is lower than the maximum value defined above.
+6. **Subsurface_crit_len (Nitrogen or phosphorus)** (in meter): the distance (traveled subsurface and downslope) after which it is assumed that soil retains nutrient at its maximum capacity.
+If dissolved nutrients travel a distance smaller than subsubsurface_crit_len, the retention efficiency is lower than the maximum value defined above.
 Setting this value to a distance smaller than the pixel size will result in the maximum retention efficiency being reached within one pixel only.

 7. **Threshold flow accumulation value**: Integer value defining the number of upstream pixels that must flow into a pixel before it's considered part of a stream.
 This is used to generate a stream layer from the DEM (see RouteDEM documentation of the InVEST manual).
 This threshold expresses where hydrologic routing is discontinued, i.e. where retention stops and the remaining pollutant will be exported to the stream.
 The default is 1 over the pixel area (in km2), i.e. ~1000 for 30m resolution.
 If the user has a map of stream lines in the watershed of interest, he/she should “calibrate” the threshold value by comparing the map with the *stream.tif* map output by the model.